 Generally, our product liability attorney in Los Angeles says, strict liability is not applicable to the manufacturing of prescription drugs unless a drug was not properly made and/or the manufacturer failed to warn of its dangerous side effects that were either known at the time of its release into the market or reasonably scientifically knowable.

 In other words, failure to warn of side effects and dangers that were either known or knowable makes drug manufacturers liable for injuries and damages arising from the use of that improperly developed or labeled drug.
-Here at the Compass Law Group, PC, our best product liability attorneys in California have represented clients who have been injured by the negligence and recklessness of pharmaceutical companies in the state.
+Here at the Compass Law Group, LLP, our best product liability attorneys in California have represented clients who have been injured by the negligence and recklessness of pharmaceutical companies in the state.

 We help our clients recover compensation by holding pharmaceutical drug manufacturers accountable for their negligent actions or omission to act and for prioritizing their own profits and comfort over the safety and health of California consumers.
 Speak to our attorneys to get a free consultation today.